nagydani/seedling/sprout/EXECUTION.md

 behaviors of each successive word as a deferred computation breaks down with words that influence the interpretation of what follows.
 In most cases, the desired behavior is not deferring that influence until execution, but for it to have *immediate* effect.
-A typical example would be words changing the base of numeric literals, such as `hex`.
+A typical example of an immediate word is that beginning comments such as `\`, as ignoring it and everything that follows must not be deferred to execution time.

+A counterexample would be `hex` that changes the base of number literals to hexadecimal.
+If it were immediate, it would not be possible to write words which do this at runtime, so if one needs to change the base immediately inside a deferred computation, one should use `[ hex ]` instead.

 In addition to regular and immediate words, there are also some more complicated cases, typically involving reading the input, such as `'`